Healthy and wealthy

 Roanoke County’s main street — Electric Road (state Route 419) — is getting a big boost from the region’s largest employer.
 Carilion Clinic announced in September it had leased 150,000 square feet at Tanglewood Mall to accommodate Carilion’s growing children’s outpatient practices.

-Carilion, the Roanoke nonprofit that operates nine hospitals and more than 200 practice sites from the Shenandoah Valley to Galax, plans to spend about $30 million and 18 months preparing the space.
+Carilion, the Roanoke nonprofit that operates seven hospitals and more than 200 practice sites from the Shenandoah Valley to Galax, plans to spend about $30 million and 18 months preparing the space.

 “We’re going to assimilate all of the children’s outpatient services there,” says Nancy Agee, Carilion’s president and CEO.
 “We really want it to be technologically advanced and be a cool place for kids to come, really paying attention to what motivates children and moms and dads to have their children there.